dailybruin/the-stack/_posts/2020-05-18-professor-demographics.md

 ---
-title: "Evaluating the Decade's Demographic Trends Among Faculty at UCLA"
+title: "Evaluating the decade's demographic trends among faculty at UCLA"
 teaser: "How have the demographics of UCLA faculty changed since 2010?"
 authors:
   - bernard_mendez